Glench/ExtPay/README.md

 **Note**: ExtPay.js doesn't contain malware or track your users in any way.
 This library only communicates with ExtensionPay.com servers to manage users' paid status.

+If you like this library, please star it! ⭐️ It helps us out :)

 ## 1. Install

 Copy the [dist/ExtPay.js](dist/ExtPay.js) file into your project, or, if you're using a bundler (like Webpack or Rollup):